 If you are using Amazon DataZone's AWS managed policies, there are no additional configuration steps and these managed policies are automatically updated to support data quality.
-If you are using your own policies for the roles that grant Amazon DataZone the required permissions to interoperate with supported services, you must update the policies attached to these roles to enable support for reading the AWS Glue data quality information in the AWS managed policy: AmazonDataZoneGlueManageAccessRolePolicy and enable support for the time series APIs in the AWS managed policy: AmazonDataZoneDomainExecutionRolePolicy and the AWS managed policy: AmazonDataZoneFullUserAccess.
+If you are using your own policies for the roles that grant Amazon DataZone the required permissions to interoperate with supported services, you must update the policies attached to these roles to enable support for reading the AWS Glue data quality information in the AWS managed policy: AmazonDataZoneGlueManageAccessRolePolicy and enable support for the time series APIs in the AWS managed policy: AmazonDataZoneFullUserAccess.